 That means every investor has a window directly into the makeup and progress of their account’s growth, where they can see how much their account has earned as a result of appreciation, per the latest NAV adjustments.
 Despite the inherent challenges associated with reporting interim performance on long-term, illiquid investments, we’ve committed ourselves to developing a framework that aims to provide investors with the fullest possible estimate of how their portfolio is doing along the way.

 We are (to our knowledge) the first to provide this level of software-driven, real-time reporting for private equity real estate investments.
 It is very important to note, however, that like any appreciation-based returns, these figures are necessarily projections and prone to fluctuation until an investor locks in their final appreciation-based return by liquidating their investment through selling their shares.
-Generally, we expect that investors will have the opportunity to do so through a penalty-free liquidation roughly 5-7 years from when they place their initial investment, though the precise timing may vary depending upon the maturity of the fund(s) in which they own shares.
+Generally, we expect that investors will have the opportunity to do so through a penalty-free redemption roughly 5-7 years from when they place their initial investment, though the precise timing may vary depending upon the maturity of the fund(s) in which they own shares.

 Adding Fundrise appreciation to your investment strategies